-You need to first set up a RealMe account.
-RealMe is an online identity web portal.
+You need to first set up a RealMe® account.
+RealMe® is a government authentication service.
 Anyone providing financial service in New Zealand or overseas must also be registered and listed on the Financial Service Provider Register (FSPR).
 You cannot be listed on the register if you do not intend to provide service to customers in New Zealand.

 You also need to join the Dispute Resolution Schemes within 10 working days of registering to provide a financial service.

 Application forms for each licence type can be found by selecting your relevant business.